davidolivefarga/advent-of-code-2023/day5/README.md

 In scenarios 2 and 4 we have a part of `x` that is not covered by `y1`: `[x.start, y1.start - 1]`.
 This will be one of the sub-ranges that remains untransformed.

-Now we can move the current position to `y1.start - 1`, so that our scenarios will look like:
+Now we can move the current position to `y1.start` in these cases, so that our scenarios will look like this:

 ```
 Scenario 1: